jjmccollum/open-cbgm-sbl-talk/README.md

 # open-cbgm-sbl-talk
-Resources and Beamer presentation for 2020 SBL Annual Meeting talk on the open-cbgm library.
+Resources and Beamer presentation for 2020 SBL Annual Meeting talk "The `open-cbgm` Library: Design and Demonstration"